genepi-freiburg/metaGWASmanager/README.md

 The process will generate the different jobs (saved in the *jobs* folder), which include the phenotypes and covariates to be used along with the command lines necessary to run the association analyses.

-For instance, for *regenie*-step1, as many jobs as phenotype will be created, while  one job for each phenotype and chromosome for *regenie*-step2 and *PLINK 2.0*.
+For instance, for *regenie*-step1, as many jobs as phenotype will be created, versus  one job for each phenotype and chromosome for *regenie*-step2 and *PLINK 2.0*.

 B) **Run GWAS**